OGAT has a team of Trustees whose combined skills offer a wealth of experience to support OGAT in its activities.

 The Board is required to follow the principles of public conduct set out by the Nolan Committee, including the declaration of individual Trustees’ interests.
 The full register of interests can be found at the bottom of this page.

-Martyn Oliver is the Chief Executive of Outwood Grange Academies Trust (OGAT).
+Martyn Oliver is the Chief Executive Officer of Outwood Grange Academies Trust (OGAT).

 David is currently Chair of the Board of Outwood Grange Academies Trust, a multi-academy trust which runs sixteen academies in the North of England and the East Midlands.
 He has extensive experience in the education sector at both secondary school and local authority levels, and was head teacher of a state secondary school before entering into private-sector business.
 He has been a school governor for many years, mainly in the state sector, but also with some independent sector commitment.
 Additionally, he was a non-executive director of a local Training and Enterprise Council (fore-runner of the Local Enterprise Partnership).